Zoom and video conferencing

 - Green Christian “Zoom Tea Parties” A time for sharing and prayer.
 More details on these lower down

-- Radical Presence
+- Radical Presence (a series of 7 workshop sessions)

 The aims of the GC Zoom tea party are: